This post may contain affiliate links, which help keep this content free. (Full disclosure)

 While this kale avocado salad with lemon parmesan dressing seems like a fancy meal, it actually comes together in just 5 minutes.
 It’s so easy that you can prepare it at the last minute, which makes it a great recipe to have handy.

+- Make the lemon vinaigrette.
 Either shake together the olive oil, lemon juice, and spices in an airtight container, or whisk them well in a bowl.
-You want a nicely blended dressing here.

 Make it fresh

 This baby kale salad with avocado is best served right after preparation.

 Baby kale wilts and avocado browns, so you really don’t want to make it in advance.
 If you are pressed for time and really must do some prep in advance, make the dressing ahead of time but don’t add it to the salad until it’s ready to serve.

 As mentioned earlier, there are actually many types of kale you can use.
 This massaged kale avocado salad can actually be made with any kind of kale you like.
 Baby kale and curly kale are the most popular options.

 I prefer to use baby kale for this avocado kale salad, which is much more tender and less bitter than mature kale but has similar nutrition content.
 But, you really can use any kind you’re growing in your garden or have in your fridge.